Great American Interchange: African origin

 Fossil evidence presented in 2020 indicates a second lineage of African monkeys also rafted to and at least briefly colonized South America.
 Ucayalipithecus remains dating from the Early Oligocene of Amazonian Peru are, by morphological analysis, deeply nested within the family Parapithecidae of the Afro-Arabian radiation of parapithecoid simians, with dental features markedly different from those of platyrrhines.
 The Old World members of this group are thought to have become extinct by the Late Oligocene.
 Qatrania wingi of lower Oligocene Fayum deposits is considered the closest known relative of Ucayalipithecus.

-Remarkably, the descendants of those few bedraggled "waifs" that crawled ashore from their rafts of African flotsam in the Eocene now constitute more than twice as many of South America's species as the descendants of all the flightless mammals previously resident on the continent (372 caviomorph and monkey species versus 136 marsupial and xenarthran species).
+Remarkably, the descendants of those few bedraggled "waifs" that crawled ashore from their rafts of African flotsam in the Eocene now constitute more than twice as many of South America's species as the descendants of all the mammals previously resident on the continent (372 caviomorph and monkey species versus 136 marsupial and xenarthran species).
 (Note: It is also notable that both simians (ancestral to monkeys) and hystricognath rodents (ancestral to caviomorphs) are believed to have arrived in Africa by rafting from Eurasia about 40 Ma ago.)

 Many of South America's bats may have arrived from Africa during roughly the same period, possibly with the aid of intervening islands, although by flying rather than floating.
 Noctilionoid bats ancestral to those in the neotropical families Furipteridae, Mormoopidae, Noctilionidae, Phyllostomidae, and Thyropteridae are thought to have reached South America from Africa in the Eocene, possibly via Antarctica.
 Similarly, free-tailed bats (Molossidae) may have reached South America from Africa in as many as five dispersals, starting in the Eocene.
 Emballonurids may have also reached South America from Africa about 30 Ma ago, based on molecular evidence.
-Vespertilionids may have arrived in five dispersals from North America and one from Africa.
-Natalids are thought to have arrived during the Pliocene from North America via the Caribbean.